Elspeth Cameron

-Elspeth MacGregor Cameron (born 10 January 1943) is a Canadian writer best known for her biographies of noted Canadian literary figures such as Irving Layton and Earle Birney.
-She is also noted for her 1997 memoir No Previous Experience, a memoir of her process of self-discovery when, having previously identified as heterosexual, she began to develop a sexual and romantic attraction to historian Janice Dickin McGinnis.
-She has also published a volume of poetry.
+Elspeth MacGregor Cameron (10 January 1943 – 13 August 2025) was a Canadian writer best known for her biographies of noted Canadian literary figures such as Irving Layton and Earle Birney.
+She was also noted for her 1997 memoir No Previous Experience, a memoir of her process of self-discovery when, having previously identified as heterosexual, she began to develop a sexual and romantic attraction to historian Janice Dickin McGinnis.
+She also published a volume of poetry.

-She lives in St. Catharines, Ontario.
+She lived in St. Catharines, Ontario.
 Cameron has taught at Concordia University, the University of Toronto and Brock University.
+Cameron died in St. Catharines on 13 August 2025, at the age of 82.

 Awards

 Her biography of Hugh MacLennan, Hugh MacLennan: A Writer's Life, was nominated for the Governor General's Award for English-language non-fiction at the 1981 Governor General's Awards.
 No Previous Experience won the W. O. Mitchell Literary Prize.